Creating your Meetup group is a great accomplishment. Keep up the momentum — you want a community, go find them!

-- Share your Meetup’s URL on Facebook and Twitter — you might have a friend of a friend who’s perfect fit
+- Share your Meetup group's URL on Facebook and Twitter — you might have a friend of a friend who’s a perfect fit.

-- Create an Instagram handle or hashtag for your Meetup, and encourage your members to post photos
+- Create an Instagram handle or hashtag for your group, and encourage your members to post photos.

-- Share your Meetup on other sites — for example, if you’re an active member of a video game discussion group, let people know you’ve started a Meetup for IRL gaming.
+- Share your group on other sites — for example, if you’re an active member of a video game discussion group, let people know you’ve started a group for IRL gaming.

-- Create strong and unique Meetup titles — place + adjective + activity is always a great formula
+- Create strong and unique event titles — place + adjective + activity is always a great formula

-- Link to your Meetup’s social media pages — if you’ve made an Instagram or Twitter handle for your Meetup, make sure it links to your Meetup’s homepage.
+- Link to your group social media pages — if you’ve made an Instagram or Twitter handle for your group, make sure it links to your group's homepage.